vidjil/vidjil/doc/admin.md

     whereas a `--post` script will be called on the combined `.vidjil` file after the fusing.

-When the users selects this config, these pre- and post-processes will also be called.
+When the users select this config, these pre- and post-processes will also be called.

 # Users, groups, and permissions